kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/06_field_protocol/01_latency_design_principles.md

 # ⏸️ Latency Design Principles for Phase Drift Systems
-*Version: v0.3 – Risk-Aware Revision*
+*Version: v0.4 – Risk-Aware Revision*
-*© 2025 Kiyoshi Sasano / DeepZenSpace*
+© 2025 Kiyoshi Sasano / DeepZenSpace

 ---

 ## 🔍 Purpose
-This document defines **relational latency** not as a delay to be minimized,
+This document defines **relational latency** not as delay,
 but as a **structural expression of temporal attention**.

 In Phase Drift systems, **latency is interaction** —
-a medium for holding space, not a gap in output.
+a medium for sustaining presence, not a gap in output.

 ---

 ## ⚠️ Use Warning

-These principles apply only in contexts where:
+These principles apply **only** in contexts where:

 - Responsiveness is not safety-critical
 - Emotional interpretation is opt-in and explicitly disclaimed
-- The user has been informed that silence may be intentional
+- Users are informed that **silence may be intentional**

-**Do not use** this framework in:
+**Do not use** in:

 - Emergency services
-- Time-sensitive medical or legal contexts
+- Medical or legal applications requiring real-time clarity
-- High-stakes behavioral inference environments
+- High-stakes behavioral inference or engagement systems

 ---

 ## 🔹 Principle 1: Delay as Structural Communication

 Latency is not passive.
-It is an intentional **holding interval** for meaning to settle.
+It is a designed **holding interval** in which structure emerges.

 ```python
 if random.random() < 0.3: